OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-anytrust-chain.md

 Once created, your keyset needs to be established on your Orbit chain's `SequencerInbox` contract on the parent chain.
 To facilitate this, we provide an API in Orbit SDK named `setValidKeysetPrepareTransactionRequest`.
 This API requires specific information you can gather at [step three](#3-getting-the-anytrust-orbit-chain-information-after-deployment).
 This includes the `upgradeExecutor` and `sequencerInbox` addresses of your Orbit chain, the generated key set for your committee, and the owner's account.

-Here's an example of how you can use the Orbit SDK to set the keyset:
+Here's an example of how you can use the Orbit SDK to write your keyset:

 ```js
 const txRequest = await setValidKeysetPrepareTransactionRequest({